butStill/UnityResourceMegaList/README.md

 - [UnityList](https://unitylist.com/) - Unity open source search engine, search thousands of repositories :round_pushpin:

-- [Humble Bundle](https://www.humblebundle.com/) - The only thing on this list that isn't free, but it's bundles are pretty damn close
+- [Humble Bundle](https://www.humblebundle.com/) - The only thing on this list that isn't free, but its bundles are pretty damn close

 ## Models